marcenacp/marcenacp.github.io/content/indexing-in-database.md

 - finding patterns with regular expressions (`'text' match "*indexes*"`)
 - identifying lexemes in documents (`"explain" in 'text'`, `tsvector` in PostgreSQL)

 For instance, if a database contains variations of a word: `identification`, `identifying`, `identified`, etc, when looking for `identify`, I would like to retrieve all the previous documents.

-Generalized Inverted Indexes (GIN) handle composite data like this.
-They create a first BTree of all
+Generalized Inverted Indexes (GIN) allow handling such composite data.

 ---